The 32D Infantry Division

 · USAT Argentina (formerly SS Argentina)

-· USAT Hugh L. Scott (formerly SS President Pierce, later became USS Hugh L. Scott (AP-43)): carried 632D Tank Destroyer Battalion, 114TH Engineer Battalion, 107TH Medical Battalion, 32D Reconnaissance Troop [according to a copy of the ship’s newsletter The Deep Sea Doodle dated 11 May ‘42].
+· USAT Hugh L. Scott (formerly SS President Pierce, later became USS Hugh L. Scott (AP-43)): carried 632D Tank Destroyer Battalion, 114TH Engineer Battalion, 107TH Medical Battalion, 32D Reconnaissance Troop [according to a copy of the ship’s newsletter The Deep Sea Doodle, 11 May ‘42].

 · USAT Matsonia (formerly SS Matsonia)